Cubs

 ATTENDANCE: Please Do your best to be on time, and ready to begin promptly at 630pm.
 The opening ceremony (the Grand Howl) sets the tone for the meeting and punctuality is encouraged to teach the youth responsibility.

-UNIFORMS: The Cub Scouts uniform must be worn at all meetings and formal events.
-It consists mainly of the Cub Scout shirt, necker and woggle.
-Uniform shirts are ordered on-line at https://scoutshop.ca/ – we will be putting together a group order (prepaid) to save on shipping costs.
+UNIFORMS: The Cub Scout uniform must be worn at all meetings and formal events.
+It consists mainly of the Cub Scout shirt, necker, and woggle.
+Uniform shirts are ordered online at https://scoutshop.ca/ – we will be putting together a group order (prepaid) to save on shipping costs.
 We will supply the necker and woggle when they are invested into Scouting with our group.

 SCOUTSTRACKER: The Scouts Tracker site is located at http://scoutstracker.ca/cubs.
 If you have not been provided a login yet, please email us and let us know (tell us who you are, and what your child’s name is).